-We have been living almost exclusively on solar power since 2007, in a travel trailer, a fifth wheel trailer and in a sailboat.
+Since we started traveling full-time in 2007, we have been living almost exclusively on solar power, first in a travel trailer, then a fifth wheel trailer and also in a sailboat.
 We don’t stay in RV parks or campgrounds or marinas, and on the rare occasions that we do, we don’t hook up to shore power.
-As of January, 2015, we’ve spent almost 2,400 nights living off the grid without electrical hookups in our rolling and floating homes.
+As of June 2019, we’ve spent over 4,000 nights living off the grid without electrical hookups in our rolling and floating homes.

-A solar power installation in an RV gives you the freedom to have full electrical power anywhere and at any time: at a rest area, in a parking lot, at a National Forest campground.
+A solar power installation in an RV gives you the freedom to have full electrical power anywhere and at any time: at a rest area, in a parking lot, or at a National Forest campground.
 Likewise on a boat, you can anchor out for an unlimited time in bays and coves.
 Solar power runs without using any gas, is silent, doesn’t smell, and doesn’t require any setup (those shore power cords are mighty ungainly).
 Although we do have a gas generator in our trailer, we use it only when we want to run our 15,000 btu air conditioner, not for charging the batteries.
 It is a Yamaha 2400i.

 Wrapping your brain around solar power for a rolling or floating home can be confusing, but it is actually quite straight forward.
 Here’s the whole thing in a nutshell (wherever it says “RV” you can also think “sailboat,” as the principles are the same).